Courses Offered in the Department of Communication

 Advanced reporting techniques involving use of Freedom of Information Act and computer-assisted data base searches; accessing public records.

-Theory and practical application of video location production and post-production techniques.
-Digital non-linear editing and post-production software as used in creative development of original content.
+Theory and practical application of digital film/video location production and post-production techniques.
+Non-linear editing and post-production software as used in creative development of original content.

 Theory and practical application of aesthetics and journalistic values of TV news and feature storytelling.
 Emphasis on planning, location video and sound protection, editing, interviewing, writing skills, on-camera presentation.